 Moto Holdings Limited (the Company) is a private company limited by shares incorporated in the United Kingdom under the Companies Act 2006 and is registered in England and Wales.
 The address of the registered office is given on page 1.
-The nature of the Group's operations and its principal activities are set out in the strategic report on pages 2 to 6.
+The nature of the Group and Company's operations and their principal activities are set out in the strategic report on pages 2 to 7.